nullscreen/yt/README.md

 * retrieve the daily earnings, views, comments, likes, dislikes, shares, subscribers gained/lost, estimated/average video watch and impressions of a channel by day
 * retrieve the views and estimated minutes watched by traffic source
 * retrieve the views and estimated minutes watched by playback location
+* retrieve the views and estimated minutes watched by embedded player location
 * retrieve the views and estimated minutes watched by video
 * retrieve the views and estimated minutes watched by playlist
 * retrieve the viewer percentage of a channel by gender and age group